fedeghe/synchazard/SERVER.md

 To build that example simply run:

     npm run buildhello

 and then

     npm run hello

+Now open the browser at [http://localhost:4000/helloWorld.html](http://localhost:4000/helloWorld.html) with at least two different browsers and try it out.

-Now in the project's root the two _server_ and _dataServer_ folders will contain the minimum code to implements the _hello world_ sample code.
+In the project's root the two _server_ and _dataServer_ folders will contain the minimum code to implements the _hello world_ sample code.